zio/zio/docs/howto/interop/with-cats-effect.md

 }
 ```

-The `val zioApp = catsEffectApp[Task].exitCode` will expanded as if we called following code explicitly:
+The `val zioApp = catsEffectApp[Task].exitCode` will be expanded as if we called following code explicitly:

 ```scala mdoc:silent:nest
 import cats.effect.Sync